 - 3 sticks + 2 tablespoons unsalted butter, softened

 - 3 tablespoons heavy whipping cream

 - 1 vanilla bean, scraped

 - 2 1/4 teaspoons cornstarch

 1. Make the strawberry topping: In a small bowl, whisk together the lemon juice, water, and cornstarch.
 Set aside.
 Place the strawberries and sugar in a medium saucepan and heat over medium heat, gently mashing the berries with a wooden spoon, until the mixture comes to a low boil.
 Add in the cornstarch mixture, bring to a boil again, and cook for 1 minute longer until thick and bubbly.
 Remove from heat and allow to cool.

-Source: Adapted from a local cookbook; Strawberry topping adapted from Annie’s Eats
+Source:Cake and frosting from Sweetapolita; Strawberry filling adapted from Annie’s Eats